phoenixweiss/Bumpster/README.md

 ## License

-Bumpster is open-source and available under the MIT license.
+Bumpster is open-source software available under the MIT license.